terraform-linters/tflint/docs/rules/terraform_module_pinned_source.md

 ## Why

-Terraform allows you to checkout module definitions from source control.
-If you do not pin the version to checkout, the dependency you require may introduce major breaking changes without your awareness.
-To prevent this, always specify an explicit version to checkout.
+Terraform allows you to source modules from source control repositories.
+If you do not pin the revision to use, the dependency you require may introduce unexpected breaking changes.
+To prevent this, always specify an explicit version to check out.

-More strictly, pinning to a non-permanent reference, such as a branch name, includes ambiguity.
-The "semver" style is used to avoid such cases.
+Pinning to a mutable reference, such as a branch, still allows for unintended breaking changes.
+Semver style can help avoid this.

 ## How To Fix

 Specify a version pin.
 For git repositories, it should not be "master".
 For Mercurial repositories, it should not be "default".

-In the "semver" style: Specify a semantic version pin, of the form `vX.Y.Z`.
+In the "semver" style: specify a semantic version pin of the form `vX.Y.Z`.
 The leading `v` is optional.